Disaster Preparedness Overview

 Preparing for animal emergencies and disasters requires a continuous cycle of planning, training and exercise activities.
-BOAH works very closely with the Indiana State Department of Agriculture, Indiana Department of Natural Resources, Indiana Department of Health, USDA-APHIS, Veterinary Services, district and county emergency planning and response organizations, and other partner agencies and stakeholders to develop plans for responding to animal emergencies.
+BOAH works very closely with the Indiana State Department of Agriculture; Indiana Department of Natural Resources; Indiana State Department of Health; USDA-APHIS, Veterinary Services; district and county emergency planning and response organizations; and other partner agencies and stakeholders to develop plans for responding to animal emergencies.

-Indiana BOAH has adopted the National Incident Management System (NIMS) and uses those concepts and principles when managing emergencies from preparedness to recovery.
+BOAH uses the concepts and principles of the National Incident Management System (NIMS) to manage emergencies from preparedness to recovery.
 NIMS was established by the Department of Homeland Security in 2004 to enable responders at all jurisdictional levels and across all disciplines to work together more effectively and efficiently.

 The Incident Command System (ICS) has been established under NIMS as the standardized on-scene, organizational framework to coordinate emergency responses for all types of hazardous incidents, including animal health emergencies.
 ICS defines and organizes roles and standardizes terminology.
 The modular system is flexible, adaptable and orchestrates the efforts of multiple agencies from multiple jurisdictions working on multiple sites.

 The Indiana State Board of Animal Health manages a roster of veterinarians, veterinary technicians and other personnel across Indiana who are part of the Veterinary Medical Response Corps (VMRC)/Animal Surveillance Emergency Response Team (ASERT).